 Occasionally at a networking event you’ll hear a bunch of old sales hands (myself included) reminiscing about the days when we simply drove around the country with the precision of a co-ordinated army, visiting our customers and drumming up new business.
-Our Fords and B’mers stuffed full of samples and order forms (in triplicate of course) and it was a sin to be in the office any other day than a Friday afternoon.
+Our Fords and B’mers stuffed full of samples and order forms (in triplicate of course) and it was a sin to come into the office, before 3pm on Friday afternoon.

 Then the internet came along and completely disrupted the way our customers (B2C AND B2B) want to deal with us.